kariminf/cv.json/README.md

 All needed files will be copied to the root (where the shell is positioned)
 * Modify index.html
 * Modify vcard.json

+Also, if you just want to update the package, don't execute the last instruction.
+Otherwise, it will overwrite your json file (if its namme is vcard.json)

 ## Community